tpoisot/ms_proba_networks/ms/maintext.md

 pollinator $i$ and plant $j$ co-occur, and $\mathbf{N}_{ij}$ is the number of sampling locations in which they interact.
-This takes values between 0 (no co-occurence *or* no interactions) and 1 (interaction observed every time there is co-occurrence).
+This takes values between 0 (no co-occurence *or* no interactions) and 1 (interaction observed every time there is co-occurrence, including single observations of an interacting species pair).
 This represents a simple probabilistic model, in which it is assumed that our ability to observe the interaction is a proxy of how frequent it is.

 \input{figures/app3.tex}

-Based on this information, we compare the connectance, nestedness, and modularity, of each sampled network, to the expected values if interactions are well predicted by the probability given above.
-The results are presented in
+Based on this information, we compare the connectance, nestedness, and modularity, of each sampled (binary) network, to the expected values if interactions are well predicted by the probability given above.
+The results are presented in \autoref{f:app3}.
-\autoref{f:app3}.
 There is a clear linear, positive correlation (coeff.
 0.89 for connectance, 0.76 for $\eta$, and 0.92 for modularity) between the observed network properties (binary matrices) and the predictions based on the probabilistic model.
 This analysis, although simple, suggest that the *local* structure of ecological networks can represent the outcome of a filtering of species interactions, the signature of which can be detected at the regional level by a variation in the probabilities of interactions.
+Note however that this approach *does not* allows predicting the structure of any arbitrary species pool, since it cannot know the probability of an interaction between two species that never co-occured.

 # Discussion

-Understanding the structure of ecological networks, and whether it relates to emergent ecosystem properties, is a key challenge for community ecology.
+Understanding the structure of ecological networks, and whether it relates to emergent ecosystem properties, is a strong research agenda for community ecology.
 A proper estimation of this structure requires tools that address all forms of complexity, the most oft-neglected yet pervasive of which is the fact that interactions are variable.
 Through the suite of measures we present here, we allow future analyses of network structure to account for this phenomenon.
 There are two main considerations highlighted by this methodological development.
-First, in what way are probabilistic data are actually independent, and second, what are the implications for data collection.
+First, in what way are probabilistic data are actually independent?
+Second, what are the implications for data collection?

 ## Non-independance of interactions